TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/FAQ.md

 ## Is it possible to provide content block bundles - having multiple content block in one Composer package?

 One composer package represents exactly one content block.
 Bundles can be realized as distributions (e.g. like TYPO3 minimal distribution) or within a bundling extension.
-This decision was made to reduce complexity, anyway if it proves bad in test phase, if will have to be adopted.
+This decision was made to reduce complexity, anyway if it proves bad in test phase, it will have to be adopted.

 ## How can I use the same CSS/ JavaScript or library assets across multiple content blocks?